MeilleureCopro/api-docs/source/index.html.md

 # Authentication

-Authenticate your account when using the API by including your secret API key in the request.
-Authentication to the API is performed via a Json Web Token put in Authorization header.
+Authentication to the API is performed via JWT (Json Web Token) put in Authorization header.

 > To authorize, use this code: